SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 ##### approximants

-Approximants (wide sense) are those sounds that allow a frictionless escape of air.
-Whether something is an approximant in the wise sense is indicated by the distinctive feature [+/- approximant].
-Approximants (narrow sense) are those sounds that have some narrowing but still allow a frictionless escape of air.
+Approximants are those sounds that have some narrowing but still allow a frictionless escape of air.

 Approximants (narrow) sense fall between fricatives and vowels.

 ##### fricatives

-A fricative are obstruent consonants produced by forcing air through a narrow channel made by placing two articulators close together.
+Fricatives produced by forcing air through a narrow channel made by placing two articulators close together.
-The turulent airflow produced for the formation of fricatives is called frication.
+Fricatives are a type of obstruent consonant. frication is the turbulent airflow produced for the formation of fricatives.
 Stridents are a subset of fricatives where additionally a stream of air is directed by the tongue towards the teeth.
 The sound produced by stridents is in higher amplitude and pitch.
 Sibilants are a further subset of stridents.
 Stridency is encoded in the distinctive feature [+/- strident].
 Sibilancy may sometimes be encoded in the distinctive feature [+/- sibilant]

 #### coarticulation